-Geofencing technology is a location-based service in which an application or any other software uses global positioning system (GPS) and radio frequency identification (RIFD).
-Moreover, it also works with WIFI and cellular data to set up a pre-programmed action when the mobile device or RIFD tag enter or exit a virtual boundary.
-Geofencing uses virtual boundary which is set up around a geographical location known as a geofence.
+Geofencing technology is a location-based service in which an application or any other software uses a global positioning system (GPS) and radio frequency identification (RIFD).
+Moreover, it also works with WIFI and cellular data to set up a pre-programmed action when the mobile device or RIFD tag enters or exits a virtual boundary.
+Geofencing uses a virtual boundary which is set up around a geographical location known as a geofence.
 Hence, in simple words, a geofence is a virtual boundary defined by technology.

 Operation of Geofencing On Mobile Application.

-Applications which uses geofencing technology requires three things to mark geofence virtual technology.
-Mobile developers need to mark a radius up 300 metres to gain accurate information about their audience.
+Applications which use geofencing technology require three things to mark geofence virtual technology.
+Mobile developers need to mark a radius of up 300 metres to gain accurate information about their audience.
 Along with this, it requires latitude and longitude to mark a definite area around it.

 Mobile Application: Where do we need Geofencing Technology?

 - Emergency Situation

 Social media platforms like Facebook, Instagram, and Snapchat make use of geofencing technology.
 Facebook, a social media giant uses geofence technology in the form of friends’ nearby features.
 The Mobile application tries to trace the people in your list within a set radius.
 Moreover, while you attend an event or concert the moment you enter the venue, your mobile phone receives an alert to check in or take a snap.
 Therefore, it tries to reach more audiences and increase engagement.